 Our goals were focused on exploring and improving methods of data analysis coupled with virtual environment stimulus design, rather than testing a specific neuroscience hypothesis.
-We aimed to extract a complex but obvious form of information, character number, rather than test the many possible perceptual mechanisms that encode this information in the human brain, such as object recognition, eye movements, or social group perception.
-Such decoding methods will be important for use of fMRI in clinical settings.
+We aimed to extract the cognitive state of the subject associated with freely viewing a number of characters, rather than test the many possible perceptual mechanisms that encode this information in the human brain, such as object recognition, eye movements, or social group perception.
+Such decoding methods will be important for use of fMRI in clinical settings where it is useful to know the task-relevant cognitive state of the subject, but the neural mechanisms may not be well understood yet.
 We are, for example, interested in supporting work using virtual reality to treat PTSD due to combat, in which treatment exposes the subject to virtual stimuli that are highly suggestive of the physical situations that induced the trauma.
 Through carefully controlled use of VR, the patient is gradually desensitized over a period of weeks so that the likelihood of triggering of the trauma declines (Gerardi et al., 2008), as confirmed through fMRI measurements (Gonçalves et al., 2012).
 Our stimulus and experiments were developed with this in mind.
 In particular, we created a virtual town suggestive of the Middle East, and populated the town with a combination of U.S soldiers and foreign combatants (Figure 1).
-The general experimental question was to determine how well we could decode brain patterns that differentiated between the number of characters visible at any given time.

 Most neuroscience experiments analyze their data using hypothesis-based statistical techniques, such as the general linear model (GLM), Such methods can be very effective only when a distinct and testable hypothesis is available.
 However, the closer the stimuli get to realistic experiences, as offered using VE, the more difficult it becomes to isolate a tractable hypothesis.
 Moreover, it is likely that the more complex VE stimuli will evoke a more broadly distributed cortical response that includes both low-level sensory and higher-level associative regions.
 The treatment of each voxel independently by GLM cannot capture the structure of multi-voxel responses reflecting the coordinated activity these widely distributed brain regions.
 For all these reasons, we employ multi-voxel pattern analysis (MVPA) based on machine learning, an approach introduced in (Haxby et al., 2001).

 We offer a new combination of methods to decode and analyze VE stimulus information from fMRI data.
 Most fMRI applications of machine learning have shown discrimination between distinct object categories (Haxby et al., 2001; Pereira, Mitchell, & Botvinick, 2009).
 More recently the relationship between multiple objects has been explored (Baeck, Wagemans, & Op de Beeck, 2013).
-Here we demonstrate that object number rather than object classification can be decoded from fMRI data.
-Specifically, we show that the number of animated characters, varying from 1—6 can be decoded in a dynamically changing virtual environment with accuracy from 58—93% (chance is 16.7%).
+Here we demonstrate that the cognitive state associated with object number rather than object classification can be decoded from fMRI data.
+Specifically, the cognitive state associated with viewing a number of animated characters, varying from 1—6 can be decoded in a dynamically changing virtual environment with accuracy from 58—93% (chance is 16.7%).
 Such high classification accuracy has important potential for real-time fMRI based therapies that adjust the stimulus in response to brain activity.